dannagle/ragatron/README.md

 ![Soul Thief hack screenshot](githubscreenshots/soulthief.png)

-Ragatron is not officially supported by Lost Decade Games.
+Lost Decade Games has tweeted their blessing to use this tool on their games, but Ragatron is not officially supported by them.
+Use at your own risk.
 However, *you* can officially support indie game developers by purchasing (multiple!) copies of their games to hack with this tool! ;-)

-** Note that using this tool violates Steam's ToS! **

 ## Download